Ordisoftware/Hebrew-Calendar/README.md

 - Event reminder for shabat and celebrations.
 - Search for a day or a celebration.
 - Window listing the next celebrations.
+- Window showing a celebrations board by years.
 - Navigation window by day from the tray icon.
 - Calculate the difference between two dates with bookmarks.
 - Copy to the clipboard and print the view.